 - Don’t forget your camera!

 VIDEO: Wild Camping and Canoeing in Scotland

-Take 3 mins to immerse yourself in the excitement of canoeing wild camping in Scotland as a group tackle the Great Glen Canoe Trail.
+Take a few minutes to immerse yourself in the excitement of canoeing wild camping in Scotland as a group tackle the North West Highlands canoeing and camping trip.

 Guided Wild Camping Trips in Scotland

 If you’re still not sure you’re ready to brave the wilderness alone, why not try one of our canoeing or sea kayaking expedition trips that include wilderness camping, and let our expert guides show you the ropes.